 In Psalm 89, this is marvelous, verse 14: "Righteousness and justice are the habitation of Thy throne."
 They are intrinsic to God.
 In Exodus 23:7, God said, "I will not justify the wicked."
 I won't, not without an adequate penalty.
 And the adequate penalty was death.
 And so it says in 2 Corinthians 5:21, "He made Him who knew no sin to be sin for us that we might be made right with God."
 That's the heart and soul of the Christian message.

-You know, there's a phrase used several times in the New Testament, I counted about a half-a-dozen times.
+You know, there's a phrase used several times in the New Testament.
+I counted about half-a-dozen times.
 And this is the phrase, something like this, "The Son of Man must suffer."
 Remember that phrase?
-"The Son of Man must, capital letters, underlined, MUST SUFFER."
+"The Son of Man must, capital letters, underlined, must suffer."
 Why?
 To preserve the integrity of God's character as a righteous God.
 You say, "What about the Old Testament sacrifices?
 Didn't they do it?"
 Not at all.
 Not at all.
 They were simply symbols.
 And you remember Hebrews 10:4, it says: "For it is not possible that the blood of bulls and goats should take away sins."
 A bull can't die for you; a goat can't die for you.
 You want to know something?
-A man couldn't even die for you... only the God-Man who could go into the grave, conquer death and come out the other side.
+A man couldn't even die for you.
+Only the God-Man who could go into the grave, conquer death and come out the other side.

 So, verse 27, then where is boasting?
 It's nowhere.
 Now watch this next statement: "By what law?"
-And there we would be better to translate the word "law" principle, or method... it's used in a general sense.
+And there we would be better to translate the word "law" “principle,” or “method.”
+It's used in a general sense.
 By what principle that excludes boasting?
 Works?
 Well, let me ask you.
 If we were saved by works, would that exclude boasting?
 No. If we were saved by works, that would invite boasting, wouldn't it?
 Sure.
-So, he says - Look, by what principle is boasting excluded?
+So, he says, look, by what principle is boasting excluded?
 Works?
 No, but by the principle of faith.
-You see, if salvation is an act of simply believing and redemption comes by your believing, believing what God has done, not holding up what you've done, then what have you got to boast about?
-Nothing ... nothing.
-And that's why you have Luke 18.
-Two men in the temple, went into the temple to pray and one man goes in and says, "I thank Thee that I'm not as other man, even as this wretched sinner, publican over here in the corner, but I fast twice a week, I give tithes of all that I possess."
+You see, if salvation is an act of simply believing, and redemption comes by your believing, believing what God has done, not holding up what you've done, then what have you got to boast about?
+Nothing, nothing, and that's why you have Luke 18.
+Two men in the temple, went into the temple to pray and one man goes in and says, "I thank Thee that I'm not as other men, even as this wretched sinner, publican over here in the corner, but I fast twice a week, I give tithes of all that I possess."
 And he was patting himself on the back and he was telling God how marvelous he was.
-He was a Pharisee wh0 done all the works, the other guy's in the corner lying down on the ground, he won't lift his eyes up to look at heaven, he pounds on his chest and says, "God, be merciful to me a sinner."
-And Jesus said, "That man when home justified, not the other one."
-You could retitle that "The good man that went to hell, and the bad man that went to heaven."
-Because that's exactly what salvation's all about, it's all about believing not about trying to earn your way in.
+He was a Pharisee that had done all the works.
+The other guy's in the corner lying down on the ground.
+He won't lift his eyes up to look at heaven.
+He pounds on his chest and says, "God, be merciful to me a sinner."
+And Jesus said, "That man went home justified, not the other one."
+You could retitle that, "The good man that went to hell, and the bad man that went to heaven."
+Because that's exactly what salvation's all about; it's all about believing, not about trying to earn your way in.

-In Galatians 2:16, it says that a man is not made right with God by the works of the law but by faith in Jesus Christ, even we have believed in Jesus Christ that we might be made tight by the faith in Christ and not the works of the law.
-How in heaven's name people can miss this-I don't know, but it is the biggest lie of false religion across the earth that men are justified by their works.
+In Galatians 2:16, it says that a man is not made right with God by the works of the law but by faith in Jesus Christ.
+Even we have believed in Jesus Christ that we might be made right by the faith in Christ and not the works of the law.
+How in heaven's name people can miss this I don't know, but it is the biggest lie of false religion across the earth, that men are justified by their works.
 The cults, they all teach justification by works.
-The Roman Catholic Church, Herbert W. Armstrong and all the rest of the cults that come down the road, propagate the lie that you're saved by your own works.
+The Roman Catholic Church, Herbert W. Armstrong, and all the rest of the cults that come down the road, propagate the lie that you're saved by your own works.
 And you know what's wrong with that?
 It takes the glory from whom?
 From God.
-And it gives it to us and that's not how it is in the universe, see?
+And it gives it to us, and that's not how it is in the universe, see?
 That isn't how it is.

-Galatians, as long as you're there--you might as well get the full dose, 3:8, "And the Scripture, foreseeing that God would justify the Gentiles through faith, preached before the gospel to Abraham."
-Verse 11, "No man is made right (that's what justified means) made rightby the law in the sight of God."
+Galatians, as long as you're there you might as well get the full dose, 3:8, "And the Scripture, foreseeing that God would justify the Gentiles through faith, preached before the gospel to Abraham."
+Verse 11, "No man is made right (That's what justified means, “made right.”) by the law in the sight of God."
 That's evident.
 Why?
-Because the Bible says the just shall live by... what? ... faith.
-No you know this, but so many people have been led astray, so tragically in this doctrine.
+Because the Bible says the just shall live by what?
+Faith.
+Now you know this, but so many people have been led astray so tragically in this doctrine.
 We are saved by faith.

-And you see what the Apostle does, you go back to Romans 3 now, what the Apostle does is he cuts the ground underneath the feet f one who says, "Well, I always do the best I can ... you know, I certainly live a decent life and if there's a good God up there, why He couldn't possibly send me to hell."
+And you see what the apostle does.
+You go back to Romans 3 now.
+What the apostle does is he cuts the ground underneath the feet of one who says, "Well, I always do the best I can, you know.
+I certainly live a decent life, and if there's a good God up there, why He couldn't possibly send me to hell."
 He just cuts the ground right underneath the feet of those kind of people because you're made right with God through faith.

 And so, verse 28, "Therefore we conclude that a man is made right with God by faith apart from anything that he does to try to live up to the law."
 You can't earn your way in.

-Listen, a works salvation system is a blast at the glory of God and man becomes a usurper who stands to boast because he's earned his way to God.
+Listen, a works salvation system is a blast at the glory of God.
+And man becomes a usurper who stands to boast because he's earned his way to God.
 That violates the whole intent of salvation.
 Romans 3 teaches that salvation is for God's sake.
-Jesus died forthe sake of God that God's righteousness might be revealed, God's grace might be exalted.
+Jesus died for the sake of God, that God's righteousness might be revealed, God's grace might be exalted.
 And the hymn writer was right, "My hope is built on nothing less than Jesus' blood and righteousness.
-I dare not trust the sweetest frame, but holy lean on Jesus' name."
+I dare not trust the sweetest frame, but wholly lean on Jesus' name."
 First Corinthians 15:10, Paul says, "I am what I am by the grace of God."